-Which learning technologies should you invest in when it comes to training employees in production companies? uQualio has been part of a MADE – Manufacturing Academy Denmark experiment in the Learning Factory project at VIA University College that we have written about before.
+Which learning technologies should you invest in when it comes to training employees in production companies? uQualio has been part of a MADE – Manufacturing Academy Denmark experiment in the Learning Factory project at VIA University College.

-Dive into the fresh results and learn what the technologies can and cannot be used for and their pros and cons.
+Dive into the fresh results and learn what the technologies can (and cannot) be used for , along with their their pros and cons.

 The Virtual Reality (VR) glasses slide down over the eyes and a virtual arrow appears in the right corner of the field of view.
 Through virtual instructions, the glasses guide the wearer to turn and press buttons until the Festo model factory in front of him is brought to life – ready to simulate a very realistic production of mobile phones.